This blog post is about paranormal historical romance fiction and also about “regular” historical fiction.

 Viola’s mother turned away, ashamed that her husband and foster son used “witchcraft” (her words) to treat the snakebite.

-Simon Girty, a famous historical figure, appeared in the story and declared his sympathy for the Native Americans.
-(I love that Simon Girty appears in this story!)
+Simon Girty appeared in the story and declared his sympathy for the Native Americans.
+(I love that Simon Girty appeared in this story!)
 In one scene, Girty bought Hugh a drink in a Hannastown tavern.
 Girty proceeded to tell Hugh why he supported the actions of local Native American chiefs.
 (Girty also spied Crawford sitting on the other side of the bar, and talked about his dislike of Crawford.)
 Later, after Girty and Hugh both rode in the so-named Squaw Campaign, Girty told Hugh how the outcome of the campaign (several dead Native American women) disgusted him.
 Girty defected from the Pennsylvania militia and joined the British.

 “The Day Must Dawn” has been out of print by The Macmillan Company for years.
 The Westmoreland County Historical Society’s website used to sell a paperback reprint of this book.
 I bought my own hardback copy used on Amazon.